 Optional Add-ins

-- Chocolate chips for a rich chocolate flavor
+- Chocolate chips for extra chocolatey goodness

-- Dried fruits such as cranberries for tartness
+- Dried cranberries for a tart pop

 Choosing Quality Ingredients